 Staying at the Westin was definitely the right way to start our trip.

 Our last two nights in Japan, we stayed in the heart of Shinjuku.
 We found an Airbnb that would have run us about $200 for both nights if I hadn’t had Airbnb credits that cancelled out all the costs.
-If you’ve never used Airbnb before, I highly recommend it as a great way to save money when you travel.
-You can get your own $40 travel credit when you signup here.

 I wasn’t as big of a fan of Shinjuku.
 I’m pretty sure most people would consider that blaspheme.
 Part of my disenchantment undoubtedly had to do with the fact that I spent a good portion of my time there holed up in the Airbnb as I had caught a cold.